michplunkett/supreme-court-ml-predictions/README.md

 2. Run the command `poetry install` to install the package dependencies within the project.
 3. Run the `make get-data` command to get the data from [Convokit](https://convokit.cornell.edu/documentation/supreme.html).
 4. Run the `make clean-data` command to clean the data so that we can have our data in the format needed for the downstream functions.
 5. Run the `make describe-data` command to process the cleaned [Convokit](https://convokit.cornell.edu/documentation/supreme.html) and produce an Excel sheet that contains basic descriptive statistics of the data.

+[THIS WILL BE UPDATED ONCE ALL OF OUR STEPS ARE IN PLACE]

 ## Standard Commands
 - `make format`: Runs `Black` on the codebase